ferseg/aktech/codebase/java-micronaut/README.md

 ### Setup the environment variables:

-In the [application.yaml](src/auth/src/main/resources/application.yml) file in the `auth` microservice, you need to set the following environment variables:
+You need to set the following environment variables that are used by the different services:
 ```
 ACCESS_TOKEN_SECRET: {you can add whatever token you want for local development}
 REFRESH_TOKEN_SECRET: {you can add whatever token you want for local development}